50 Reasons to Seriously Consider B&W 800 Series Speakers

 More Changes to the 800 Series

-The cabinets are based on the matrix technology Bowers & Wilkins has been using in it’s speakers for years, but this time it’s a total different design.
+The cabinets are based on the matrix technology Bowers & Wilkins has been using in its speakers for years, but this time, it’s a totally different design.
 On the 803 and 802 there is actually a metal sink on the back of the cabinet to dissipate any unwanted energy.

 If you are like me, you might really enjoy moving your speakers around in small increments to get things just perfectly tuned to the room.
 I can remember like it was yesterday doing this in 1987 with my first pair of original B&W 802’s.
 All of today’s current speakers benefit from spikes that couple them better to the floor and these guys are no exception.
 However, it's always a challenge to lift up the speaker, install the spikes, without moving them from that perfect position.

 B&W has solved this in a super elegant manner.
 There are four little wheels on each corner of the base.
 Once you have the speaker in the right spot, you just spin a big ring, the wheels go up, and a spike goes down precisely where you want.
 Just ingenious!

 One of the two things that did not change was the diamond tweeter diaphragm, which in my opinion has always been one of the best tweeters on the market.
 The tweeter housing though is much improved over the current model.